Kuloka/helpsense/README.md

 It includes a chat screen, Google Translate-style translator, original color themes plus flag themes, watermark settings, saved chats and quick tools, but it does not automate message sending.
+Smartes than chatgpt in math you can use it comfortable
 <<<<<<< HEAD
 Requirements
 ------------